Stormzy: Early life

-Michael Ebenezer Kwadjo Omari Owuo Jr. was born on 26 July 1993 in Croydon, London.
+Michael Ebenezer Kwadjo Omari Owuo Jr. was born on 26 July 1993 in Thornton Heath, a suburb of Croydon, at the south of London.
 His mother is Ghanaian, his father was a taxi driver and he is a cousin of rapper Nadia Rose.
 He grew up in South Norwood, London, with his mother, brother, and two sisters.
 Stormzy did not come from a particularly musical household, although he liked music.
-He attended Stanley Tech South Norwood.
+He attended Stanley Technical School for Boys, South Norwood.
 He began rapping at the age of 11 and would clash with older rappers at his local youth club.

 Stormzy has said about his school years: "I was a very naughty child, on the verge of getting expelled, but I wasn't a bad child; everything I did was for my own entertainment.
 But when I went into an exam I did really well."
 He said he got six A*s, three As, and five Bs on his GCSEs, but then only achieved a "humbling" ABCDE on his A Levels: "For someone who would cuss in class and was on the verge of being expelled, it was A Levels that showed me that in life you need work ethic."
 He studied for an apprenticeship in Leamington Spa, Warwickshire, and worked in quality assurance for two years at an oil refinery in Southampton, Hampshire.